southeo/C3G_Search_Project/README.md

 ## Creating A Query File
 A query file is one of two parameters passed into the search function.
-It is a tab-delimited file containing all information you are searching for.
+It is a tab-delimited text file file containing all information you are searching for.
 The first line of the file contains all seach parameters, and subsequent lines contain values to be matched.
 All values on one line must be satisfied in order to be considered a match (i.e. "and" function).

 ### Sample Input